 15 November 2020

-On Sunday, November 15, a team from the World Boxing Council MuayThai headquarters in Bangkok hosted a bilateral digital gathering with their counterparts in the Russian city of Nizhny Novgorod, located a short drive west of Moscow.
-The meeting was billed as a workshop to promote youth empowerment through being active in both body and mind, encouraging self thought, and improving on personal and interpersonal skills under the banner of the WBC MuayThai Youth Cares program.
+On November 15, WBC Muay Thai Youth Cares along with WBC Muay Thai organised a bilateral digital gathering with their counterparts in the Russian city of Nizhny, located to the west of Moscow.
+The gathering was a workshop to promote youth empowerment through being active in both body and mind, encouraging self thought, and improving on personal and interpersonal skills under the banner of the WBC MuayThai Youth Cares program.

-The overall message and theme of the successful event were to highlight the value in being physically through sport and to show that MuayThai is a sport for the people, by the people, with its origins steeped in Thai history, with a clear message that the WBC MuayThai will continue to promote it around the world.
+The overall message of the successful event was ‘MuayThai is a sport for the people, by the people, its origins are steeped in Thai history, and will continue to bring people together from all around the world’.

 Those present in the live video conference included: Ms. Jade Bhakdibhumi ,the Founder and Chairwoman of the WBC Muay Thai Youth Cares, Mr. Matthew Deane, the WBC Muay Thai Youth Cares Ambassador, Mr. Pholritti Phanphakdee, the Chair of the Medical Committee of the WBC Muay Thai, Ms. Oksana Semenishinaa, WBC boxing International Secretary, Mr. Maxim Vinogradov the President of the Muay Thai Federation of Nizhny Novgorod, and Dr. Zhelezin Oleg Velerievich the Professor of Sports Medicine of the Russian Union who lectured the youths regarding how to play sports safely by promoting the use of proper protective equipment.